keatonm-20/setting-up-shared-folder-in-server/README.md

 ---
 ---

 **Here, I am testing the folder to see if the test file and test folder are going to show up in the "Shared Files" folder on server when I add files from the client computer.
-(It was successful)**
+(It was successful)**<br>
 ![Dashboard Screenshot](images/img11.png)
 ![Dashboard Screenshot](images/img12.png)
 ![Dashboard Screenshot](images/img13.png)<br><br><br>